jt-lanl/cov-voc/README.md

 are much rarer than the dominant variants (but that may be increasing in time).

 The variants used in `embers` are defined in a "color mutation" file, described below

+## PANGOCOMMONFORMS

+Alignements from the LANL `cov-dev.lanl.gov` database now include pango lineages (see `cov-lineages.org`);
+The `pangocommonforms` code produces a report that identifies the common sequence patterns associated with these lineages.
+In addition to the most common forms, a consensus form is also identified.
+The consensus is defined site-by-site, and constructs a sequences by taking the most common amino-acid at each site.
+Usually the consensus is also the most common form, but that is not always the case, and in some cases, the consensus itself does not even appear in the database.

 ## FIXFASTA